anthonymaitz/anthony.maitz.info/resume.md

 After successful [Kickstarter] and [Steam Greenlight] campaigns, playsets was selected to participate in the [Indie Megabooth] at PAX and has grown to tens of thousands of users in over 100 countries.

-- [playsets, virtual tabletop for remote role-playing] – Product Manager, Designer
+- [Playsets, virtual tabletop for remote role-playing] – Product Manager, Designer

 [Discovery Communications]